nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Creating a group: `group /create`
 ### Deleting a group: `group /delete`
 ### Viewing a group: `group /view`

+> Display details about a group.<br>
+> A group represents one or more individuals.
+> It is used as a shortcut in several commands for identifying a group of individual persons.

 ### Listing all groups: `group /list`

 > List all active groups.
 Deleted groups will not be listed.<br>